kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension/_index.md

 ![preview.png](./preview.png?width=1080px)

-### More examples
+### Learn more

-The Hello World extension only contains the frontend part.
-For a comprehensive example of extension development, please refer to [Development Examples](../../examples).
+The demo extension only contains the frontend part, showing the basic features of extensions.
+For more development examples, please refer to [Development Examples](../../examples).